BlendVision/Android-Player-Samples/BasicAudio/README.md

 ## Integration Guide

-This guide shows how to send player logs to the player's default analysis service by setting the AnalyticsConfig when creating the player.
+This guide details how to integrate the UniPlayer into your application.
+UniPlayer provides convenient APIs for DRM, media controllers, and a generic UI that can be customized as needed.

 # Prerequisites